 If you are presenting as homeless from prison, you will need to ask the Offender Management Unit to make a referral to begin your homeless application approximately 3 months prior to your release.

 The Housing Executive should assess you no later than 28 days prior to your release.
-To assess you the Housing Executive will need a completed Housing and Transfer Application Form and a homeless report from the Offender Management Unit or the Housing Advice Development Worker in the prison.
+To assess you the Housing Executive will need a completed application form and a homeless report from the Offender Management Unit or the Housing Advice Development Worker in the prison.
 The Housing Executive won't accept your application without this report.

 After your application form has been submitted, the Housing Executive will assess your circumstances using legal tests, also known as the “4 hurdles”.
 If you pass all four homelessness tests, you will be entitled to help from the Housing Executive and it will have a duty to provide you with suitable housing.